How will a judge make a decision about allocation of parental responsibilities?

 - all of the factors listed above;

-- If the parties can cooperate and make decisions jointly; (Note: The judge will look at the past pattern of involvement of the parties as one way to decide this);
+- if the parties can cooperate and make decisions jointly, looking at the past pattern of involvement of the parties as one way to decide this; and

 - if an allocation of mutual (joint) decision-making responsibility on one or more issues would cause more frequent contact between the child and each of the parties;4

-- Note: When a claim of child abuse/neglect, domestic violence or sexual assault that resulted in the conception of the child has been made to the court, before the judge can decide whether or not to grant decision-making responsibilites, s/he must consider the factors discussed in Can a parent who committed abuse against me or my child get parental responsibilities (parenting time/decision-making responsibilities)?
+When a claim of child abuse/neglect, domestic violence or sexual assault that resulted in the conception of the child has been made in court, the judge must consider the factors discussed in Can a parent who committed abuse against me or my child get parental responsibilities?

-Note: The judge will not consider conduct of a parent that does not affect that parent’s relationship to the child5 and the judge will not presume that one parent is better able to serve the best interests of the child because of that person’s sex.6
+Note: The judge will not consider conduct of a parent that does not affect that parent’s relationship to the child and the judge will not presume that one parent is better able to serve the best interests of the child because of that person’s sex.5

 In general, a parent will be given parenting time unless, after a hearing, the judge finds that parenting time would endanger the child’s physical health or significantly harm the child’s emotional development.3